 Shipping within Australia from $12.95

-Note: We will be getting in brand new stock of this lovely book in early 2022.
-Please leave your email in the box above to be notified as soon as it arrives :)
+We will be re-stocking these lovely books in September 2022.
+Leave your email in the box above to be notified when it is available to purchase

 Welcome to the world of Japanese Role-Playing Games!